Gary Sinise FoundationGary Sinise Foundation Logo

 Jason Graduated Top Of His Class

-Pacheco joined the Scout Sniper Platoon and deployed to Southeast Asia to train alongside foreign militaries in the jungles.
+Jason joined the Scout Sniper Platoon and deployed to Southeast Asia to train alongside foreign militaries in the jungles.
 In between training exercises, he prepared for and competed to earn a spot at Advanced Urban Sniper School.
 “I graduated top of my class and was the High Shooter.
 I deployed to Afghanistan in May of 2010 as a Corporal and a Scout Sniper Team Leader.”

 Brain Injury, Leg Amputation, Blown Eardrums, and Widespread Shrapnel

-Just three months after arriving in Afghanistan, Pacheco was pinned down in a four-hour firefight with Taliban soldiers.
-Pacheco headed out to conduct a battle damage assessment when he was blindsided by an improvised explosive device.
+Just three months after arriving in Afghanistan, Jason was pinned down in a four-hour firefight with Taliban soldiers.
+Jason headed out to conduct a battle damage assessment when he was blindsided by an improvised explosive device.
 “I stepped on an IED that resulted in a traumatic brain injury, below the knee leg amputation, a right femur fracture, left pinky amputation, blown eardrums and shrapnel to my hands, arms, neck, torso and lower extremities.”

 One Of The First Three Marine Corps Amputees To Return To A Combat Zone

-Pacheco was sent to the Naval Medical Center in San Diego where he endured grueling physical therapy.
+Jason was sent to the Naval Medical Center in San Diego where he endured grueling physical therapy.
 “It took me 3 months to learn to walk and 6 months to run.
 In April of 2011 just months after my injuries, I returned to 2nd Battalion 4th Marines to be back with my fellow Marines.
 I made a promise to my Marines that I would be back by their side.”
-Pacheco became one the first three Marine Corps amputees to return to a combat zone on full duty.
+Jason became one the first three Marine Corps amputees to return to a combat zone on full duty.
 He returned stateside a year later in April 2012 to become a sniper instructor, and medically retired in October 2019.

 "Accessible doorways, hallways, showers, and appliances will be a huge game changer for me"

-The Gary Sinise Foundation is proud to welcome Jason Pacheco as a recipient of a specially adapted, mortgage-free home as a way to honor his sacrifice.
-We look forward to creating a home with every detail tailored to Pacheco’s needs.
 “I am in and out of a wheelchair from time to time so having accessible doorways, hallways, showers, and appliances will be a huge game changer for me making my life and these everyday tasks so much easier.
 Despite all of the hurdles life has thrown my way, I have and always will strive to keep moving forward.”

 Wall of Gratitude